pvdabeel/prolog/Documentation/Handbook/27-doc-closing.md

-  and indexes package metadata; how the EAPI grammar parses dependency specifications; how the prover searches for consistent models; how assumptions, constraint learning, and version domains handle conflicts; how rules encode Gentoo's domain logic; and how the planner and scheduler turn a proof into a concrete build order.
+  and indexes package metadata; how the EAPI grammar parses dependency specifications; how the prover searches for consistent models; how assumptions, constraint learning, and version domains handle conflicts; how rules encode Gentoo's domain logic; and how a second proving pass over planning laws turns a proof into a concrete build order.

 - **Part III** covered the features built on top of that foundation: the command-line interface, build execution, semantic search with